Welcome to WebmasterWorld Guest from 188.8.131.52

 I will have a look the server logs tomorrow.
 It will be interesting to see how this change will affect sales.
 As far as today is concerned, sales were about same as always.

 Japanese SEO boardsSome of the posters on some SEO BBS sites were complaining about the SERPS early on.
 They were saying that Yahoo's layout kills natural SEO because of the categories cluttering things up.
 I guess they weren't doing as well as they were in the Google SERPs ;) Other than the categories the new SERPs don't look all that bad to me.
 I'm seeing pretty relevant results for the searches I normally do.
 I think some people were hoping that Yahoo Japan would bury the categories when they switched over to Inktomi.

-Not sure about that.
+So then is the progression: leaving the "category" search as the default, and then switching over to "page" as the default in a few months?Not sure about that.
 Yahoo Japan has a bit of autonomy.
 They've followed the .com pattern with other areas but haven't shown much inclination to change this area.
 Maybe they're still making a good profit on the directory listings.
 You would think that this would be a great time to switch over to new SERPs if they were going to do so.

 english translation of the official press releaseI've looked around to see if anything has showed up in the English press, but haven't seen anything yet.
 Since this thread is on the front page now there's bound to be a news agency that will pick it up.
 You could make use of any number of online machine translation services for free if you just want the gist of the release.
 AltaVista's Babel comes to mind...